 How we tested

-We spent 60 hours researching identity theft protection services before narrowing our list down to the best companies.
+We spent over 60 hours researching identity theft protection services before narrowing our list down to the best companies.
 We couldn’t test them in a real-world scenario since that would involve actually getting our reviewer’s identity stolen.
 Instead, we found comparable plans and contrasted the features each one offered.

 One of the most important things to look for is how quickly the service will notify you about potential fraud and the methods used to notify you.
 The best identity protection services will call or text you.
 Many services also have mobile apps that notify you about potential fraud.
 These will let you indicate whether a transaction or loan application was made by you and, if not, begin the process of rectifying the fraud.
 You’ll also want a service that notifies credit bureaus about fraud, this will save you from contacting the bureaus yourself.

 As an added bonus, identity theft protection services often include credit monitoring.
 Because your credit score can be affected by fraud, you’ll be given access to three-bureau credit reports more frequently than the once a year mandated by federal law.
 Many services also let you monitor one of your scores monthly.

 In the event that your identity is compromised, these services offer recovery services.
 Look for services that include restoration services, which means you’ll be connected with a specialist who will fill out paperwork and make the necessary calls to help recover your identity.